meken/cloud-hackathons/hacks/genai-multimodal/README.md

 ### Description

 Our system can provide weather information based on the sample videos, but we only have a few of those.
-We're going to improve our system to make a call to an API to get information in case our sample videos are not sufficient.
+We're going to improve our system to make a call to an API to get information in case our sample videos are not sufficient or do not contain the information we need.

 Uncomment the relevant lines in the `on_post` function to call the `get_weather_with_api` function when the previous attempts have yielded `NO DATA`.
 Complete the implementation of the `get_weather_with_api` function.by filling in the details for the `FunctionDeclaration`.